SoftwareAG/c8y-docs/content/predictive-analytics/samples-bundle/anomaly-detection.md

 In order to upload the model to Cumulocity, follow the steps described in [Predictive Analytics application > Managing models](/guides/predictive-analytics/web-app/#managing-models).

 A pre-trained model *iforest_demo.pmml* is also attached for reference.
-This anomaly detection model was trained with the data available in *training_data.csv* mentioned in the section above.
+This anomaly detection model was trained with the data available in *training_data.zip* mentioned in the section above.

 #### Create and upload Apama monitor to Cumulocity